lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

     list:

-        # The name of the plugin who handles the list actions.
-By default, it's the plugin name defined with the
-        # plugin_name option (at the root level of this file).
-        ?list_action_groups_plugin_name: Light_Kit_Admin

-        # The name of the plugin who handles the list general actions.
-By default, it's the plugin name defined with the
-        # plugin_name option (at the root level of this file).
-        ?list_general_actions_plugin_name: Light_Kit_Admin

         # The target_dir is the path of the dir where to generate the files
         # It's an absolute path.